LionGateOS/LionGateTravels/README.txt

-v13: Visible interaction layer placeholder (clickable rows will be implemented in full build).
+v14 placeholder: interactive UI behaviors will be implemented in full build.
+No visual changes yet.